sashakoshka/arctica/README.md

 ### Arctica 0
 `2b303c`

-Background, equivalent to Arctica 4
+Background, equivalent to Arctica 4.

 #### Dark themes
 * As a background
+* As a terminal background
 * As a shadow
 * Rarely, to break up lighter Polar Night colors